Our Team, Our Soul.

 Ellen Morrison, LCSW

-Lives on the ancestral and unceded Huchiun territory of the Lisjan (aka Ohlone) people.
+Lives on the original Huchiun territory of the Lisjan (aka Ohlone) people.

 Ellen Morrison collaborates with individuals and groups in catalyzing their efforts toward equity, bringing attention to the analysis of power as a core element of interpersonal and organizational change.
 Her work as a DEI consultant is informed by twenty-five years of experience in community mental health and inspired by a lineage of movement work as well as an intentional personal journey in understanding her relationship to power and privilege.